Resource Center

 Nevertheless, many companies opt to offer employees who work on weekends and public holidays incentives.
 They do this by paying them more than the minimum wage required.

-How Do You Calculate Overtime Pay in Texas?
+How Is Overtime Calculated in Texas?

 You now understand Texas overtime laws, but your next question might be, ‘How is overtime calculated in Texas?’